vishalmysore/Tools4AI/README.md

 # 💡 Tools4AI
-Tools4AI is 100% Java implementation of Large Action Model (LAM) and can act as LLM agent for integration with enterprise Java applications.
+Tools4AI is 100% Java based Agentic Framework which can be used to build Java based AI agents for integration with enterprise Java applications.
 This project illustrates the integration of AI with enterprise tools or external tools, converting natural language prompts into <span style="font-size: larger;">**actiona ble behaviors**.</span> These prompts can be called <span style="font-size: larger;">**"action prompts"**</span>